TeamHusmann/qtp-neuralink-phi-pipeline/Fibonacci_Warp_Drive_Unified_Walkthrough_v3.md

 *The fold creates the arrow of time, the dark energy, the cosmological constant, and the coupling constant.*

+*The fold is a rotation: E = mc².
+Matter lies flat in the ecliptic.
+The observer stands perpendicular.
+The three hinges — proton, brain, Oort — are equally spaced by one sector width, and the brain is the axis around which the universe folds from symmetric to observed.*

 *The fold is observation.*

 *The observer is the fold.*